Commutativity and the emergence of classical objectivity: Conclusions

 We have examined the emergence and suppression of signatures of classical objectivity when a system is in contact with multiple environments.
 Assuming an observer can query an accessible environment, which interacts with the system via pure dephasing interactions, which are known to support the conditions necessary for the establishment of classically objective states, we have demonstrated that the nature of the interaction of the system with the remaining inaccessible environment(s) can drastically affect the establishment of classical objectivity, as captured by quantum Darwinism.
 We have shown that for system-inaccessible environment interactions that commute with the system-accessible environment interaction, the relevant system information can proliferate into the accessible fragments since these environmental degrees of freedom are unaffected by the presence of the other bath.
 However, for other interaction terms which do not commute with the system-accessible Hamiltonian, while partial redundancy can be established transiently, the interaction of the system with the inaccessible environment leads to the loss of all correlations, and thus also of the loss of the conditions for classical objectivity.

 Qualitatively the same behavior is exhibited if the effects due to the inaccessible environment are modelled through master equations giving rise to non-Markovian dynamics.
 Thus, we establish that rather than the Markovian vs. non-Markovian nature of the bath affecting the system's ability to redundantly encode information in the accessible environment~\cite{GalveSciRep2016, LewensteinPRA2017, GiorgiPRA2015, NadiaPRA}, it is the commutativity of the interactions that dictate whether the conditions for objectivity are met.
-Our results indicate that commutativity plays a central role in a system's ability to redundantly encode its information and may be complementary to the subtle role that commutativity plays in equilibration which has recently been established~\cite{Nicole1, Nicole2, Nicole3}.
+Our results indicate that commutativity plays a central role in a system's ability to redundantly encode its information and may be complementary to the subtle role that commutativity plays in, for instance, equilibration which has recently been established~\cite{Nicole1, Nicole2, Nicole3} or accurately modelling open system dynamics~\cite{Kolodynski18}.

 \acknowledgements This work is supported by the Northern Ireland Department for Economy (DfE), the Thomas Preston Scholarship, Irish Research Council Project ID GOIPG/2020/356, the Science Foundation Ireland Starting Investigator Research Grant ``SpeedDemon" No. 18/SIRG/5508, the H2020-FETOPEN-2018-2020 project TEQ (grant No. 766900), the DfE-Science Foundation Ireland (SFI) Investigator Programme (grant 15/IA/2864), the Royal Society Wolfson Research Fellowship (RSWF$\backslash$R3$\backslash$183013), the Royal Society International Exchanges Programme (IEC$\backslash$R2$\backslash$192220), the Leverhulme Trust Research Project Grant (grant No. RGP-2018-266), the UK EPSRC (grant EP/T028424/1), and the Department for the Economy Northern Ireland under the US-Ireland R\&D Partnership Programme